Danny Williams (soccer, born 1989): International career

 Williams represented the Germany under-15 team.
 However, due to FIFA regulations concerning dual citizenship, he remained eligible to play at the senior level for either Germany or the United States.

 On September 30, 2011, Williams obtained an American passport, making him eligible to play for the United States national team.
-He was called up by the United States team for two friendlies in October 2011, and made his first appearance for the U.S. on October 8, 2011 in a 1–0 victory against Honduras.
+He was called up by the United States team for two friendlies in October 2011, and made his first appearance for the U.S. on October 8, 2011, in a 1–0 victory against Honduras.
 Williams was the first player to earn his first national team cap under the Americans' new head coach Jürgen Klinsmann.
-On June 5, 2015 Williams scored his first international goal in Amsterdam in a friendly against the Netherlands.
+On June 5, 2015, Williams scored his first international goal in Amsterdam in a friendly against the Netherlands.
 The goal was an equalizer for the United States who had been trailing 3–1 against the Dutch.
 The United States went on to win the game 4–3.
 On September 8, 2015, he scored a goal in a friendly against Brazil which ended in a 4–1 defeat.

+Personal life

+Outside of football, Williams established streetwear brand Beautiful Struggles in 2019.